 Further Information for Tourists to China

-If you want more information, you can see our main Chinese visas page here.
+If you want more information, you can see our main page about China visas.

 Also, to learn more about travelling to this destination, click here to be taken to our visit China page.
 You can find a wealth of information to help you to prepare for your holiday.